Will Mellor: Career

 Mellor was a guest star in the BBC fantasy drama Merlin, playing the villain Valiant in the series second episode of the same name.
 In October 2008, he starred in The Prisoner, a documentary about prison life.
 Mellor portrayed Chris in the British horror thriller film The Reeds.
 Mellor did a brief stint on children's television channel CBeebies, in which he read books for the audience.
 In 2011, he starred in the BBC Three comedy White Van Man and the BBC One drama Waterloo Road.

 From 2011 to 2012, he played Liam Flynn in the BBC One comedy series In with the Flynns, as well as appearing in White Van Man.
 Mellor had a guest role in the final episode of the BBC Three comedy series Mongrels.
 In 2013, he played Steve Connolly in the ITV detective drama Broadchurch.
-In 2014, he appeared on BBC One's Kay Mellor drama series In The Club.
+In 2014, he appeared on BBC One's Kay Mellor drama series In the Club.
 In February 2021, it was announced that Mellor would join the cast of Coronation Street as Harvey Gaskell, with his first scenes airing in March.
 From 24 September 2022, Mellor competed in the twentieth series of Strictly Come Dancing, partnered with professional dancer Nancy Xu.
 The couple made it to the semi-finals, but were eliminated on 12 December 2022, finishing in fifth place.

+In 2024, he appeared as sub-postmaster Lee Castleton in the ITV drama Mr Bates vs The Post Office, about the British Post Office scandal.
+He later criticised the Post Office CEO Paula Vennells for a lack of "humanity" during the scandal.

+In May 2025, Mellor performed the song "Bring Him Home" at Gorton Monastery, in aid of charity When You Wish Upon A Star.
+He released a recorded version as single, which debuted at number 18 on the UK Singles Downloads Chart.